danielegasparri/span-gui/docs/stars_and_gas_kinematics.md

 - bestfit model spectrum
 - bestfit gas model spectrum (if kinematics of stars and gas is activated)
 - emission corrected spectrum (if kinematics of stars and gas is activated)
+- bestfit model spectrum of the stellar component 1 and 2 (if "Fit two stellar components" option is activated)
 - continuum subtracted gas spectrum (if kinematics of stars and gas is activated).
 These spectra are saved in the "processed_spectra" subfolder within the "SPAN_results" folder.
 If you are not interested in these spectra products, you can just disable the option "Save processed spectra" and save some space on the disk.